DOJ will not prosecute officers in Freddie Gray case

 Story highlights

-- DOJ said it found "insufficient evidence to support federal criminal civil rights charges"
+- DOJ says it found "insufficient evidence to support federal criminal civil rights charges"

 - Gray died in April 2015 after sustaining a neck injury while in police custody